Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

     VectorXd RMSE = tools.CalculateRMSE(estimations, ground_truth);
 ```

-and the output is then displayed of the simulator, as it can be seen in the screenshots part of the [Results](./Extended_Kalman_filter_writeup.md#kalman-filtertracking-results) section.
+and the output is then displayed by the simulator, as it can be seen in the screenshots part of the [Results](./Extended_Kalman_filter_writeup.md#kalman-filtertracking-results) section.

 ## Compiling the Code